LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 public class TestRunner {
 }
 ```
 Run test with Test Runner Class.
-Two tests should be executed successfully.
+Two tests with different sets of customer data should be executed successfully.

 _________________________________________________________________________________________________________________________

 # SECTION 13: Cucumber Reports
-When ever we do test execution, it is also require to understand the out put of the execution.
+When ever we do test execution, it is also require to understand the output of the execution.
 ## Cucumber Reports
 When we executing Cucumber Scenarios, it automatically generates an output in the IDE console.
 There is a default behavior associated with that output and we can also configure that output as per our needs.
-So how do we modify the default behavior, let’s see this now.
+So let's see how we can modify the default behavior.
 ### Pretty Report
 The first plugin, we will talk about is **Pretty**.
 It provides more verbose output.
 To implement this, just specify plugin = “pretty” in **CucumberOptions**.